Complete reference for Google Posts

 - Product posts are displayed as a separate tab on a mobile display.

 It should be obvious, but I’ll restate it here anyway – the content you post needs to relate to your business and be of good quality.
 Posting about things not related to your site, or posting keyword stuffed content, abuse, slander, personally identifiable information, etc is a no-go.
 Also forbidden are links to spam sites, sites that aren’t related to your business, or links to bad-behaviour sites.

 Add a Photo or Video

-If your image is already in your GMB image library, the best way is to first go to “photos,” click on the image, and then click on select “create a post” from the upper right hand corner.
+If your image is already in your GMB image library, click on the Album tab, then select the image.

 The image is now in a 4:3 ratio (think a slideshow slide).
-Google recommends a minimum image size of 720(wide) x 540(tall) pixels.
+Google recommends a minimum image size of 400(wide) x 300(tall) pixels.
 As previously, make sure the image is large enough to show nicely on a mobile – the screen sizes seem to be getting bigger with every new model.
-720×720, with a minimum requirement of 250 x 250.
-If you use an image as small as 720, be sure it’s high resolution.
-Some mobile phones have displays larger than that and the image loses quality.
-I recommend 750px.
+If you use a small image, be sure it’s high resolution.

 Images are stored – somewhere.
 For a while you could access them via an album called “Scrapbook”, then you could access them via Picasa.
 At this point in time it is a mystery where they go.